Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents: Vortices

 The proportionality factor $j_0$ is as usual determined from a calculation of the partial current through the slit

 where the final expression contains an incomplete gamma function evaluation.

 The rate functional is in this case

-where we have taken into consideration that, due to the geometry of the vortices, the total current vanishes ${\bf J}_G = {\bf 0}$.
+where we have taken into consideration that, due to the vortex geometry, the total current vanishes ${\bf J}_G = {\bf 0}$.

 The values of $\ell$ that minimize $G_\text{vort.}(J,\ell)$ have been found numerically.
 In Fig.~\ref{FigS2} (c) we provide a surface plot showing $G_\text{vort.}(J,\ell)$ as a function of $J$ and $\ell$ for $E=5$ and $h=1/2$.
 The values of $\ell$ where the minimum value is achieved for each $J$ are displayed as a gray continuous line.
 We see that the $\ell$ that minimizes $G_\text{vort.}(J,\ell)$ decreases as $|J|$ increases.
-For $|J| \gtrapprox 2$, the condition $\ell \ll h$ that was mentioned before in order to simplify some integrals is indeed satisfied.
-In the figure we have set the cutoff $\tilde r = 0.001$, as the qualitative behavior with $\ell$ is independent of this choice (for further details see the next section).
-As for the quantitative influence of the cutoff $\tilde r$ on the minimum value that is achieved by $G_\text{vort.}(J,\ell)$ for a given $J$, it will be discussed next when the MFT functionals of the four dynamical regimes that have been considered (that is, flat solution, inner band, outer band, and vortices) are compared for the same range of $J$.
+For $|J| \gtrapprox 2$, the condition $\ell \ll h$ that was assumed before in order to simplify certain integrals is indeed satisfied.
+In the figure we have set the cutoff $\tilde r = 0.001$, as the qualitative dependence on $\ell$ is independent of this choice.
+As for the quantitative influence of the cutoff $\tilde r$ on the minimum value that is achieved by $G_\text{vort.}(J,\ell)$ for a given $J$, it will be discussed next when the MFT functionals of the four dynamical regimes that have been considered (that is, flat solution, inner band, outer band, and vortices) are compared over a range of fluctuations of the partial current $J$.